Alice Merryweather

 Alice Merryweather (born October 5, 1996) is a World Cup alpine ski racer from the United States, and competes primarily in the speed events, downhill and super-G. Born and raised in Hingham, Massachusetts, she graduated from Stratton Mountain School in Vermont and plans to attend Dartmouth College in 2018.

 Merryweather won the gold medal in the downhill at the World Junior Championships in 2017.
 She was named to the 2018 U.S. Olympic Team, and was fifteenth in the combined event.
-She made her first World Cup top ten in January 2019 with an eighth in the downhill at Garmisch, Germany.
+She made her first World Cup top ten in January 2019 with an eighth in the downhill at Garmisch-Partenkirchen, Germany.